Ray-Young/ray-young.github.io/_posts/2018-05-06-CARPE-DIEM.md

 Because you see, gentleman,

-These boys are now fertilizing daffodils"
+These boys are now fertilizing daffodils

+[1]: assets/CarpeDiem/Robin.jpg
+[2]: assets/CarpeDiem/Quotes.png